-The Albert A. Sheen Campus, St. Croix Library was founded in 1964 and was moved to its present location in the Melvin Evans Center for Learning in 1975.
+The Library, Albert A. Sheen Campus, St. Croix, was founded in 1964 and was moved to its present location in the Melvin Evans Center for Learning in 1975.
 The St. Thomas Campus Library was founded in 1962 and moved to its present location and dedicated in honor of former Governor Ralph M. Paiewonsky on March 16, 1969.
 The resources and collections of both libraries are oriented toward UVI's instructional and research programs and are expanded and updated on a continuous basis with input from faculty, staff and students.
-The libraries' current holdings of about 165,000 volumes including over 3,500 e-Books and over 300 print periodical subscriptions which are accessible through a joint electronic catalog.
+The libraries' current holdings of about 161,000 volumes including over 3,500 e-Books and over 300 print periodical subscriptions which are accessible through a joint electronic catalog.

 Special collections of Caribbean books and periodicals and an extensive pamphlet file of conference papers and other materials on the Caribbean round out the printed resources.
-The St. Croix Albert A. Sheen Campus Library includes a Ralph DeChabert Collection of Virgin Islands and Caribbean Documents while the St. Thomas Campus Library includes documents from the Melchior Center for Recent Virgin Islands History.
+The Library on the Albert A. Sheen Campus includes the Ralph DeChabert Collection of Virgin Islands and Caribbean Documents; while the Ralph M. Paiewonsky Library includes documents from the Melchior Center for Recent Virgin Islands History.
 All of these resources are available through the joint electronic catalog.

-From the libraries' website, accessed through the Mycampus portal, users can link to several on-line databaseslocated at http://library.uvi.edu, users can access several online databases and over 1,000 full-text journals, including American Chemical Society Journals Online; Cumulated Index to Nursing and Allied Health (CINAHL), with the full text of a number of online nursing journals; and several general academic, business, humanities, biography, literature, and science databases from vendors such as EBSCO and Gale Group.
+From the libraries' website, located at http://library.uvi.edu, or through the Mycampus portal, users can access several on-line databases and over 1,000 full-text journals, including American Chemical Society Journals Online; Cumulated Index to Nursing and Allied Health (CINAHL), with the full text of a number of online nursing journals; and several general academic, business, humanities, biography, education, social science, and science databases from vendors such as EBSCO and Gale Group.
 The libraries also provide access to a growing number of digitized documents on the history and culture of the Virgin Islands.
-Membership in regional and national networks, such as LYRASIS (a consortium of libraries within the U.S. and the region), and OCLC (a library services collaborative), facilitate resource sharing and access to electronic cataloging services with libraries world-wide.
+Membership in regional and national networks, such as LYRASIS (a consortium of libraries within the U.S. and the region), and OCLC (a library services collaborative), facilitate resource sharing and access to electronic cataloging services with libraries worldwide.

 Library services include loans of in-house materials, interlibrary loans between the UVI campuses and other external institutions, reference assistance and library instruction.
 Librarians work with faculty to integrate information literacy in the curriculum according to guidelines and standards developed by the Association of College and Research Libraries and promoted by the Middle States Commission on Higher Education.
-The libraries are open to the public every day (except holidays) for a total of 81 hours per week when classes are in session.
+The libraries are open to the public every day (except holidays) for a total of 82 hours per week when classes are in session.
 Intersession hours are posted.
 All registered students, faculty and staff are entitled to a library card, which must be presented to obtain library services, including the borrowing of library materials and other equipment.
 The libraries collaborate with the Access and Enrollment Services Office to ensure retrieval of delinquent materials and collection of replacement costs for lost material, when necessary.